pe0mgb/SI4735-Radio-ESP32-Touchscreen-Arduino/README.md

     FM, AM and SSB (USB & LSB) modulation.
 SSB controlled by BFO.

     Band selection for Broadcast (17) and Ham bands (11).

+    Prefered modulation for all Ham and Broadcast bands.

     Bandwidth control for AM and SSB.